Orion-AI-Lab/orion-ai-lab.github.io/content/authors/angelos-zavras/_index.md

 # The following command determines whether or not the author
 # has his/her own page, and is listed on the /People/ page.
 _build:
-  render: never
+  render: always
 cascade:
   _build:
     render: never
     list: always

 # Display name
-title: Souzana Touloumtzi
+title: Angelos Zavras

 # Full Name (for SEO)
-first_name: Souzana
+first_name: Angelos
-last_name: Touloumtzi
+last_name: Zavras

-## Is this the primary user of the site?
+# Is this the primary user of the site?
 superuser: true
-#

 # Role/position
-role: Project Manager
+role: PhD Candidate
-#

 ## Organizations/Affiliations
-#organizations:
+organizations:
-#  - name: Stanford University
+  - name: National Observatory of Athens <br> Harokopio University of Athens
 #    url: ''
 #
 ## Short bio (displayed in user profile at end of posts)